 Our talented postgraduate researchers are making a significant contribution to global issues, working on projects that are changing the world around us.

-We have been awarded the Queen's Anniversary prize, the country's highest accolade for an academic institution, twice.
+We have been awarded the Queen's Anniversary prize twice.
+It's the country's highest accolade for an academic institution.

 The supervisor relationship is a key factor when choosing a research degree.
 Our academics strive for excellence and are actively engaged in world-class research.
 Many also have widespread practical experience in consultancy and act as advisors to prominent national and international organisations.

 As a postgraduate researcher you will usually be assigned at least two academic supervisors with relevant specialist subject knowledge.
 One will be your main supervisor and the others will be co-supervisors.
 They will provide support and encouragement, challenge your ideas, offer advice on training and development, review your progress and provide guidance and feedback on your work.

 Supervisors draw on their own experience to guide your work, give encouragement and advise you on the direction of your research.
 They will be with you from the development of your research plan, through the creation of your thesis to preparing you for the viva the final stage of your PhD.

 As a postgraduate researcher at Leeds you will have your own dedicated work space within your faculty.
 You will research and work in a department with researchers, academics and support staff.

 Youll have access to outstanding facilities and services, including one of the largest academic libraries in the UK.
 We also have an impressive range of facilities to support our research and access to facilities within the N8 research partnership.